 Funder: Substance Abuse and Mental Health Services Adminis

-Summary: Supports community-driven efforts to prevent and reduce substance use and overdose among American Indian and Alaska Native youth and young adults through age 24.
+Summary: Supports prevention and reduction of substance use and overdose among American Indian and Alaska Native youth and young adults through community-driven systems and services.

-This grant program aims to prevent and reduce substance use and overdose among American Indian and Alaska Native (AI/AN) youth and young adults (up to age 24).
-Funding supports the development of community-driven prevention systems, early intervention, overdose response, and connections to treatment and recovery services.
-The initiative is designed to strengthen tribal capacity to address behavioral health challenges through culturally relevant partnerships and services.
+This program aims to prevent and reduce substance use and overdose among American Indian and Alaska Native (AI/AN) youth and young adults up to age 24.
+The initiative seeks to build and strengthen community-driven prevention systems, enhance early intervention efforts, improve overdose response capabilities, and foster connections to treatment and recovery services.
+Support is provided to tribes and tribal organizations to develop and implement culturally relevant strategies and partnerships that address behavioral health and substance use challenges in their communities.